 Are you looking for places to visit near Mexico City?
 Having spent lots of time exploring Mexico city and its outer vicinity, I’ve curated this list of best day trips from Mexico City.

 Right smack in the very center of Mexico lies the sprawling, mega metropolis: Mexico City also known as CDMX (Ciudad de Mexico).
-Those who aren’t big on urban pursuits will be glad to know there’s a wide spectrum of day trip options ranging from mountain hikes to hot spring dips, from volcano treks to getting lost in pueblos magicos (magical towns).
+Those who aren’t big on urban pursuits will be glad to know there’s a wide spectrum of day trip options ranging from mountain hikes to hot spring dips, from volcano treks to getting lost in pueblos magicos (magic towns).

 CDMX is one of the biggest cities on Earth, so getting out for the day almost feels like you’re visiting another country.
 Its location in the heart of Mexico also means you can head off in any direction and see ancient Mayan pyramids, colonial towns, and even wildlife reserves, in less than two hour’s drive.